How to choose your investments

 Review the available investment options, which cover all major asset classes—stocks, bonds, and short-term reserves.
 You can select up to 5 investments per account.

-We offer 3 age-based options.
+We offer 3 age-based options designed for saving for higher education expenses.
 As your child nears college age, each option will gradually move your savings from more aggressive investments, mostly stocks , to investments balanced between stocks and bonds , to more conservative investments, bonds and short-term reserves .

 Bond and short-term reserve portfolios